Redocly/redocly-cli/docs/rules/built-in-rules.md

 ### Requests, Responses, and Schemas

+- [component-name-unique](./component-name-unique.md): Check for schema-wide unqiue naming of parameters, schemas, request bodies and responses
 - [no-enum-type-mismatch](./no-enum-type-mismatch.md): Enum options must match the data type declared in the schema
 - [no-example-value-and-externalValue](./no-example-value-and-externalValue.md): Either the `value` or `externalValue` may be present, but not both
 - [no-invalid-media-type-examples](./no-invalid-media-type-examples.md): Example request bodies must match the declared schema
 - [no-invalid-schema-examples](./no-invalid-schema-examples.md): Schema examples must match declared types
+- [no-required-schema-properties-undefined](./no-required-schema-properties-undefined.md): All properties marked as required must be defined
 - [request-mime-type](./request-mime-type.md): Configure allowed mime types for requests
 - [response-mime-type](./response-mime-type.md): Configure allowed mime types for responses
 - [response-contains-header](./response-contains-header.md): List headers that must be included with specific response types